sofiasheikh05/Printability_Map_Framework/README.md

 Implements the correction to depth after keyholing is identified.
 The formulation is discussed in depth in Ref 3.

 ### 7. `keyholing_normalized`
-Defines keyholing criteria based on normalized enthalpy and geometric conditions.
+The keyholing criteria, KH2 and KH3, defined in Ref 4 and Ref 5, are calculated so that they can be analyzed using the function keyholing.

 ### 8. `cooling_rate`
-Evaluates lack-of-fusion criteria for defect analysis.
+Calculates the cooling rate in the L-PBF process.

 ### 9. `keyholing_criteria`
-Identifies balling defects based on solidification and spreading times.
+All three keyholing criteria are evaluated to analyze whether the criterion defining the keyholing boundary for each boundary condition is passed or not to indicate whether keyholing occurs.

 ### 10. `lof_criteria`
-Calculates the cooling rate of the melt pool.
+The LOF boundary conditions LOF2 are evaluated and analyzed for each depth data point.

 ### 10. `balling`
-Calculates the cooling rate of the melt pool.
+A material's susceptibility to balling is evaluated.
+The composition-based balling criteria formulation is discussed in Ref 6.

-### 10. `hot_cracking`
+### 11. `hot_cracking`
-Calculates the cooling rate of the melt pool.
+Calculates the hot cracking susceptibility using the Kou criteria.
----

-### Boundary Conditions used to Evaluate Macroscopic Defects:
+# Boundary Conditions Used to Evaluate Macroscopic Defects:

 | **Defect Type** | **Label** | **Equation** |